 The cost of insuring our cars is accelerating this year.
-We explain how you can put the brakes on pricey premiums.
+We explain how you can put the brakes on pricey premiums with top tips from Mustard.

 Car insurance already accounts for a sizeable chunk of our household finances and drivers will pay even more this year with premiums typically rising by £96, pushing an average policy to £691.